bioacoustic-ai/bacpipe/bacpipe/evaluation/README.md

-# Evaluation scripts and data to analyze model performance
+# WORK IN PROGRESS   Evaluation scripts and data to analyze model performance

 Models' performance is measured on 3 predefined audio tasks: animal ID classification, Species classification and Taxon classification.